rackerlabs/rackspace-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

 This article demonstrates how to install Apache&reg; and PHP on CentOS 6.
 CentOS 6 comes with Apache 2.2.3 and PHP 5.1.6.
-You can install them by using the default CentOS package manager yum.
+You can install them by using the default CentOS package manager, yum.
 The advantages of using yum to perform the installation (instead of using source code) is that yum also automatically installs future security updates and handles dependencies.